 I find it a relief not to have to choose among 13 kinds of salsa.
 Who needs 13 kinds of salsa when 2 will do?
 (Mild, medium.
 I keep jalapenos in the freezer for hubby who likes hot.)
 I have better things to do with my time and my brainpower than have to make that decision, hundreds of times over, in the span of a shopping trip.
 That kind of nonsense just leads to my sniping at my kids later.

 I do what I can, people.

 I have nothing against coupons, but even when I was doing coupons, I rarely beat ALDI prices… and couponing is stressful (at least, for me) and very time consuming.
 Besides, as so many people have pointed out, using coupons makes it uber tempting to buy crappy processed food.

 I understand the desire to shop at a froufrou highbrow grocery store as much as the next gal.
 Heck, I go to Trader Joe’s every couple of weeks to get fancy stuff I love.
-Like those chocolate buttercream cupcakes.
-Coconut oil.
-Organic fair trade coffee (I never buy cheap coffee!).
+Like organic fair trade coffee (I never buy cheap coffee!).

 Even if you don’t want to shop at ALDI regularly, consider going there just once a month to stock up on staples.